WorldModelers/CorpusIngestionAndAssembly/docs/eidos.md

 <a id="w5"></a>
 ### [W5](index.html#w5) Document management + reading + integration/assembly + HMI + BYOD

 Again, this scenario is the same as W3 for Eidos.
 Documents for the Bring Your Own Document (BYOD) scenario are conveyed to Eidos via DART in the same way that other documents are.
-Eidos receives notifications that new documents are available and should be read and grounded to particular ontologies and does so.
+Eidos receives notifications that new documents are available and should be read and grounded to particular ontologies and then does so.